eGovPDX/portland-component-library/README.md

 - **Tag** - Tag component for labeling and categorization

 ### Layout Components
-- **PageTemplate** - Complete page template with Banner, Header, Footer, and SkipNav
+- **PageTemplate** - Complete page template with Banner, PGOVHeader, Footer, and SkipNav
 - **HeroGlobal** - Global hero section with image and call-to-action
 - **HeroHomepage** - Homepage hero section with search and popular links
 - **SummaryBox** - Summary information display